 PhD Molecular Medicine (University of Auckland); MSc Medicine (First Class Honours) (University of Auckland); BSc Biochemistry / Molecular Genetics (Massey University)

 Paul is a Research Fellow in Structural Biology at the School of Biological Sciences.
-His current research involves using Xray-crystallography to solve the structures of various proteins involved in bacterial pathogenesis, which include proteins involved in bacterial pili generation and adhesion.
+His current research involves using Xray-crystallography and electron microscopy to solve the structures of various proteins involved in bacterial pathogenesis, which include proteins involved in bacterial pili generation and adhesion.
 He leads a Health Research Council funded project that is developing multi-component vaccines that spontaneously covalently ligate together within bacteria.

 Research | Current

 We have projects focused on cell adhesins from GAS.
 The surface of S. pyogenes is decorated with numerous virulence factors to aid adhesion and colonization.
 Prominent amongst GAS virulence factors are pili.
 Pili (or fimbriae) are proteinaceous filaments that extend from the bacterial surface.
 They are involved in cell adhesion and biofilm formation.